amymuwu/website3.0/_projects/2019-04-01-Automatic-pill.md

 	<img src="/images/IMG_0941.jpg">
 </div>

 The images above are our two most promising cardboard prototypes.
+The prototype on the left relied on using a physical sweeper to move the pills out one at a time.
+The prototype on the right relied on gravity and a "tipping" action to dispense pills.
 We decided to create CAD models so we could 3D print them to do further testing...